 The surgical instruments are removed after the procedure and the arm is temporarily immobilized in a sling.
 Download Diagnostic Arthroscopy document.
 Potential risks for arthroscopic shoulder and elbow surgery

-Complications are not cdownloommon but may occur.
-Please discuss any questions regarding anaesthesia complications with the anaesthetist who will see you before surgery.
+Complications are not common but may occur.
+Please discuss any questions regarding anaesthesia complications with the anaethetist who will see you before surgery.
 Please tell the anaesthetist if you are allergic to any medication or if you are currently taking any medication.

 Precautions taken to prevent infection include special skin preparation, sterile techniques and the use of antibiotics where appropriate.
 However, if infection does occur, it may mean further surgery or hospitalisation.

 Swelling arises as a result of the fluid used during the arthroscopic procedure and it usually clears up within a few hours after the operation.
 Bleeding that may occur is usually in the form of spots on bandages.
 In some cases, excessive blood collection in the shoulder or elbow joint must be removed.